Skip to main content

 authenticateWithPasskeyAutofill

-Authenticates a user by utilizing Google's Credential Manager passkey autofill capabilities.
+Authenticates a user by utilizing the browser's passkey autofill capabilities.

 A short-lived authorization token is returned, allowing access to protected resources for the given user such as listing, renaming or deleting passkeys.